Python3pkg/GenomeKey/README.rst

 Configuration
 =============

+If you're running things on Orchestra or AWS, GenomeKey does not need any configuration, and the rest of this section is only for educational purposes.

-After Cosmos is properly configured, edit GenomeKey/genomekey/wga_settings.py and make sure it is pointing to the correct paths to the GATK bundle, reference genome, and binaries.
+GenomeKey is configured in ``GenomeKey/genomekey/wga_settings.py`` where it points to the correct paths to the GATK bundle, reference genome, and binaries.
+It chooses these paths based on the ``cosmos.ini`` ``server_name`` setting.
+If ``server_name`` is set to ``orchestra``, it will point to ``/scratch/esg21/WGA`` where all the files such as annotation databases and binaries for GATK, BWA, AnnovarExtensions, etc. are located.

-Genomekey requires a WGA folder.
-I currently have it configured on orchestra in /scratch/esg21/WGA.
-Note that GenomeKey configures
-AnnovarExtensions using WGA/annovarext_data/config.ini which may need to be edited if you are using a different install of the WGA folder (for ex, you copied it to AWS)
+AnnovarExtensions is configured in WGA/annovarext_data/config.ini which may need to be edited if you are using an installation of of the WGA folder that is not ``/scratch/esg21/WGA`` (for ex, you copied it to AWS)

 Usage
 ======